So Hum Meditation

 Relax your abdomen and breathe through your nose.

-Now, bring your attention to the rhythm of your breath, and observe the inhalations and exhalations.
+Now, focus on the rhythm of your breath and observe your inhalations and exhalations.

 On your inhalation, listen for the sound of "So."